apache/spark/docs/mllib-stats.md

 </div>

-## Stratified Sampling
+## Stratified sampling

-Unlike the other statistics functions, which reside in MLLib, stratified sampling methods, `sampleByKey` and `sampleByKeyExact`, can be accessed in `PairRDDFunctions` in core, as stratified sampling is tightly coupled with the PairRDD data type, and the function signature conforms to the other *ByKey* methods in PairRDDFunctions.
-A separate method for exact sample size support exists as it requires significant more resources than the per-stratum simple random sampling used in `sampleByKey`.
+Unlike the other statistics functions, which reside in MLLib, stratified sampling methods, `sampleByKey` and `sampleByKeyExact`, can be performed on RDD's of key-value pairs.
+For stratified sampling, the keys can be thought of as a label and the value as a specific attribute.
+For example the key can be man or woman, or document ids, and the respective values can be the list of ages of the people in the population or the list of words in the documents.
+A separate method for exact sample size support exists as it requires significant more resources than the per-stratum simple random sampling used in `sampleByKey`. `sampleByKeyExact` is currently not supported in python.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">